dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/environment-setup/3-many-deployment-environments.md

 1. You have a **single *development* environment** where dbt users can access the dbt Cloud IDE and make changes to their code.
 However, you’ll want to update the **[custom branch settings](faqs/Environments/custom-branch-settings)** to ensure that developers create feature branches off of the a non-production branch.
 For this example, we’ll refer to this as the `qa` branch.
 2. You have a **QA deployment environment**, running scheduled jobs from the `qa` branch that deploys your dbt project to a pre-production warehouse location.
 3. You have a **Production deployment environment,** running scheduled jobs from the `main` branch that deploys your dbt project to your production warehouse location.
+Be sure to set the environment as production to take advantage of features like dbt Explorer and cross-project refs.
 4. You have **multiple Slim CI jobs** (one in each deployment environment) to ensure changes to each branch are tested.

 <Lightbox src="/img/guides/best-practices/environment-setup/many-deployments-table.png" title="Table of basic setup for many deployment environment" />